 Cat attacks are one of the most common causes of bat casualties.

-If a bat has been caught by a cat it will almost certainly be injured.
-Even if you cannot see any injuries, a bat that has been caught by a cat will need help, as there is a great risk of internal infection if even a very small amount of cat saliva enters a bats bloodstream.
+If a bat has been caught by a cat it will very likely be injured.
+Even if you cannot see any injuries, a bat that has been caught by a cat will need help, as there is a high risk of internal infection if even a very small amount of cat saliva enters a bats bloodstream.